swcarpentry/python-novice-gapminder/episodes/01-run-quit.md

 ## Starting JupyterLab

-You can start the JupyterLab server through the command line or through an application called `Anaconda Navigator`.
-Anaconda Navigator is included as part of the Anaconda Python distribution.
+You can start the JupyterLab server through the command line or through Miniforge3 Prompt

 ### macOS - Command Line